Writing Tips For Staying on Your Game

-writing tipsThere are a few writing tips that we writers can pick up from athletes, like how to stay on top of our game.
+Believe it or not, there are a few writing tips that we writers can steal from athletes, strategies that show us how to stay in shape and on top of our game.

-So, how do we stay in shape when we’re not dribbling all over the court?
+So how do we stay in shape when we’re not dribbling all over the court?

-Writing Tips for Fitness
+Writing Tips for Good Fitness

-Those of you who have been visiting Writing Forward for a while know that I am big proponent for working hard and trying to continuously grow as a writer.
-So add this to your collection of writing tips: take a little time to find a good, solid resource that you can use to stay on top of your game.
+- Gather your equipment:ย Find good, solid resources that you can use to stay on top of your game.
 Find a blog or a book, a podcast or a video series.
-Look for something that will help you build up your weaknesses or maximize on your strengths as a writer.
+Look for resources and sources of inspiration that will help you build up your weaknesses and maximize your strengths as a writer.

-Keep on writing!
+Keep writing!

 You are so right.
 Writing, at times, should be no different than sit-ups.
 Part of our must dos.
 I’ve been thinking about reading King’s, “On Writing” again.
 It’s the book that finally got me to start writing last year.
 I think I will for sure now.
 Thanks.